Friday’s Kuspuk, one pattern with many options. Sized 2-32 to fit most teens and adults.

 The pattern is currently available at most independent Alaskan Quilt Fabric shops.

 In Juneau, Alaska’s beautiful capitol, state office workers wear Kuspuks on Fridays.
 These days are known as “Kuspuk Friday” ….. hence, “Friday’s Kuspuk.”
 I’ve been making Kuspuks for over 30 years.
-I love them.
+I no NOT sell kuspuks.
+Please look for kuspuk makers on Facebook; there is a growing number of indigenous makers there.
+I enjoy making kuspuks for myself as I LOVE to wear quilting cottons!
 My favorite style is the simple pullover, Alaska’s original Hoodie!!!

 I’ve taught sewing for years to teens and adults.
 Years of teaching adults how to alter patterns to fit has had a great impact on the design of this particular pattern.
 The Kuspuk itself is a rather simple garment and I tried to preserve that in this pattern.
 It is a loose fitting pullover with a simple shirt (not set in) sleeve.